frdlweb/server/README.md

-# website
+# frdlweb/server - Webspace Template
-My.Webfan.Website Default Template
+Root-Project for a server/webspace/vhost with backend, shares, and subprojects.